Indian Super League: Championships

-As of the end of the 2023–24 season, 13 clubs have competed in the league, with six becoming ISL Cup winners and four earning the League Champion title.
-ATK remains the most successful team in ISL Cup playoffs with three ISL Cup titles, while Mumbai City and Mohun Bagan remain the joint most successful League Champions with two titles each.
-Mohun Bagan successfully defended their League Champion title in the 2024–25 season, while no team has yet defended their ISL Cup title.
-Mumbai City and Mohun Bagan are the only clubs to have won the double — becoming League Champions as well as ISL Cup winners — during the 2020–21 and 2024–25 seasons respectively.
-Until the 2021–22 season, the ISL Cup winners were designated as champions, but from the 2022–23 season, the champions designation has been given to the table toppers instead of the playoff winners.
+As of the end of the 2024–25 season, 13 clubs have competed in the league, with six becoming ISL trophy winners and four earning the League Shield title.
+ATK remains the most successful ISL trophy winners with three titles, while Mumbai City and Mohun Bagan remain the joint most successful League Shield winners with two titles each.
+Mohun Bagan successfully defended their League Shield title in the 2024–25 season, while no team has yet defended their ISL trophy title.
+Mumbai City and Mohun Bagan are the only clubs to have won the double — becoming League Shield winners as well as ISL trophy winners — during the 2020–21 and 2024–25 seasons respectively.

+Until the 2021–22 season, the ISL trophy winners were designated as champions, but from the 2022–23 season, the champions designation has been given to the league shield winners.
+From the 2025–26 season again, the champions designation has been transferred back to the ISL trophy winners.